BMAT-Apps/mri_synthstrip/README.md

 ## Change pipeline option

-In the mri_synthstrip.json file, the user can choose some option to run SAMEG:
+In the mri_synthstrip.json file, the user can choose some option to run mri_synthstrip:

 * "use_docker": choose to run the pipeline locally using the docker image (true) or locally installed FreeSurfer (default: false)